-At least a Second Class Honours primary degree (Level 8 National Qualifications Authority of Ireland) in an appropriate discipline, or a professional or other equivalent qualification recognised by both the University of Limerick and NUI Galway.
-Appropriate disciplines include Environmental Sciences/Engineering or Geography/Biological Sciences/ Ecology and Earth Sciences.
+At least a second class honours primary degree (Level 8 - National Qualifications Authority of Ireland) in an appropriate discipline, or a professional or other equivalent qualification recognised by both the University of Limerick and NUI Galway.
+This course is suitable for graduates with a primary degree in the Environmental Sciences/Engineering/Economics or Geography/Biological Sciences/Ecology and Earth Sciences who wish to extend their knowledge and skills for a career related to resource management.
 Mature students with relevant experience are most welcome to apply.
 A strong personal statement demonstrating interest in the course is also essential as this will be considered as part of the application.
 Applicants may be required to attend for interview.

 Months of entry

 This novel course is a multidisciplinary approach to environmental sustainability devised by UL and NUIG to respond to the continuing interest among students in an environmental/resource management taught MSc., and to market demands for graduates with more applied knowledge of the environmental sector.
 Strongly research led, it is unique in that it combines the expertise of both institutions in relation to urban form and function and landscape evaluation and management for conservation in a jointly awarded MSc postgraduate degree.